Articles

 With a solid and well-designed structure, your workshops will become reassuring spaces for your teams.
 There, everyone will feel comfortable enough to speak up.
 And afterwards, this process will also allow you to better synchronize everyone's actions after the meetings, and thus to perform better.

-Work on the interactions during workshops
+Work on the Interactions During Workshops

 Feeling valued, bringing an added value, being able to speak up.
 These are all interactions that contribute to making your workshops inclusive.
 For Steven Rogelberg, these interactions are central and can easily be implemented in your workshops.